caltechlibrary/pubarchiver/README.md

   microarchiver -d "2 weeks ago"  ....
 ```

-As it works, microarchiver writes information to the terminal about the archives it puts into the archive, including whether any problems are encountered.
+As it works, `microarchiver` writes information to the terminal about the archives it puts into the archive, including whether any problems are encountered.
 To save this info to a file, use the argument `-r` (or `/r` on Windows).

 The output will be put into a single-file archive in [ZIP](https://en.wikipedia.org/wiki/Zip_(file_format)) format unless the argument `-Z` (or `/Z` on Windows) is given to prevent creation of the compressed archive file.

-Microarchiver will print informational messages as it works.
+`microarchiver` will print informational messages as it works.
 To reduce messages to only warnings and errors, use the argument `-q` (or `/q` on Windows).
 Also, output is color-coded by default unless the `-C` argument (or `/C` on Windows) is given; this argument can be helpful if the color control sequences create problems for your terminal emulator.

-If given the argument `-p` (or `/p` on Windows), microarchiver will _only_ print a list of articles it will archive and stop short of creating the archive.
+If given the argument `-p` (or `/p` on Windows), `microarchiver` will _only_ print a list of articles it will archive and stop short of creating the archive.
 This is useful to see what would be produced without actually doing it.

-If given the argument `-g` (or `/g` on Windows), microarchiver will _only_ write out a file named `article-list.xml` containing the complete current article list from the micropublication.org server, and exit without doing anything else.
+If given the argument `-g` (or `/g` on Windows), `microarchiver` will _only_ write out a file named `article-list.xml` containing the complete current article list from the micropublication.org server, and exit without doing anything else.
 This is useful as a starting point for creating the file used by option `-a`.
 It's probably a good idea to redirect the output to a file; e.g.,

 ```
 microarchiver -g > article-list.xml